Loading...

 Recommended visit duration: 2-3 hours

-👉 See FULL guide to Kyoto Aquarium (with baby)Price starts from
+👉 See FULL guide to Kyoto Aquarium (with baby)Average price

 A baby can enter free, and parents have a ground-floor nursing room, diaper tables, bottle-warming water, and stroller access, but no rental buggies and hushed halls require quick, quiet stops.